harryhancock/PolyGlot_AcousticBiologists/README.md

 <img width="1425" alt="Screen Shot 2024-06-02 at 11 57 00 AM" src="https://github.com/harryhancock/PolyGlot_AcousticBiologists/assets/54760157/8592c7d0-118b-46fd-bdeb-8b8c0c895e58">

+## Data Explainer
+In case the data in the app is useful to anyone, we provide an explainer here on how it works.
+First, open the "data" folder contained in this repo.
+You will find
+1. CSV file (bird_songs_128_dim.csv): this contains the original 128-dimensional MFCC embeddings
+2. Python Notebook: this contains all the code used to process our data (compute MFCC embeddings, compute Euclidean similarities, etc)
+3. Bird Songs Folder (bird_songs_euclidean):

+   a.
+There are 350 .txt files - the number in the name of the file represents the anchor point.
+The rows inside the file contain the Euclidean similarity scores for that anchor point

+   b.
+There is a full_data file which simply contains the 3D coordinates and names of each point (plus a 0/1 boolean to indicate whether a point is an anchor point)

+   c.
+There is a meta-main.txt file which simply contains the names of each anchor point

+   d.
+There is a metadata-secondary.csv file which contains all the metadata per point (name, location, duration, url)

 ## Authors
 This version of Polyglot was extended as part of the Acoustic Biologist's team submission to the GainForest Ecohackathon in 2024.